Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Senior dogs have different dietary and nutritional requirements to adult dogs and puppies.
-Senior food should be designed to meet these needs and can help maintain your dog’s health.
-The best senior dog foods for weight loss can also help maintain a healthy weight and even shed pounds.
+Senior dogs have different dietary and nutritional requirements than adult dogs and puppies.
+Senior food should meet these needs and help maintain your dog’s health.
+The best senior dog foods for weight loss can also help maintain a healthy weight.

-Ollie Chicken With Carrots was the best senior food for weight loss we could find while compiling our reviews.
-Despite being a little pricier than other foods, the slow-cooked fresh food is nutritional and appealing while having good protein and calorie levels for a senior dog.
-IAMS Healthy Age Mature is a cheap, dry food that is free of artificial additives.
+Ollie Chicken With Carrots is the best senior food for weight loss.
+Despite being a little pricier than other brands, the slow-cooked, fresh food is nutritional and appealing while having good protein and calorie levels for a senior dog.
+IAMS Healthy Age Mature is an affordable, dry food that is free of artificial additives.
+Although Ollie and IAMs are the top picks, your senior dog may enjoy some of the other formulas we reviewed.

 Get Dogster in your inbox!